ooples/pine_script_docs/source/language/Conditional_structures.rst

     else
         strategy.cancel(id="BBandLE")

-Restricting the execution of your code to specific bars is done using `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ structures, as we do here to restrict updates to our label to the chart's last bar::
+Restricting the execution of your code to specific bars ican be done using `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ structures, as we do here to restrict updates to our label to the chart's last bar::